Pseudonym-Tim/mewgenics-furniture-framework/README.md

 4. Launch the game.

 When the game loads `furniture_info.data`, the framework merges any valid append files it finds.

+### Furniture pool behavior

+Once the framework merges a modded furniture row, the game treats that row as part of the loaded furniture database.
+This means modded furniture is automatically eligible for Jack's shop furniture pool, not only that, but modded furniture may also be available through other furniture pools or furniture-selection systems.

 ## Setting up a furniture mod